 - Do you want to give students access to all of the words at once?
 There are clickable parts in the Google Slides file that allow students to easily navigate their way through.
 Just preview the words first and remove any that you don’t feel are relevant to your teaching.

 - Do you only want to include some words and add to it as you teach?
 You can delete cards off of the word wall and add them back later from the Extra Word Cards file that is included.
 Or you can drag the words you’ll add later off the side of the slide, out of view.

 When you’re ready to go, there are a few ways you can share your word wall with students.

 - SAVE AS A PDF :: If your school does NOT use Google Apps, this is probably the best choice.
 The PDF will keep it’s clicking functionality!

 - SHARE VIA GOOGLE CLASSROOM :: If your school DOES use Google Apps, this is a good option.
 You can easily share this file to Google Classroom as view only.

 - SHARE VIA GOOGLE SITES :: If you have a Google Site, you can embed the Google Slides file on a page.

 Ready-To-Go Word Walls

 If you’re looking for ready-to-go math vocabulary word walls, I’ve got you covered!
-I currently have math word walls for 4th and 5th grade.
-3rd grade math, 6th grade math, and financial literacy are in the works and will be added to the bundle linked here.
-They will also be available to purchase individually.
+I have math word walls for 3rd, 4th, 5th, and 6th grade and financial literacy.
+They are also available to purchase individually.